 Solution 5 – Rename the Network Data File (ND) and Transaction Log File (TLG)

-Both ND and TLG are configurations files that allow QuickBooks to access a QBW file in a multi-user environment.
+Both ND and TLG are configuration files that allow QuickBooks to access a QBW file in a multi-user environment.
 You may encounter ‘QuickBooks error 6189, 816’ if these files are corrupt/damaged.

 However, the files get automatically re-created once you rescan them by using QuickBooks Database Server Manager and open the company file.
 When that happens, rename ND and TLG files and check if it solves the error.